- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 In general, the Coffee Brigade loves this cold brew jar, giving with 1,838 reviewers giving it an average score of 4.8/5-star rating because it’s easy to use and makes a great cup of cold brew.

-Is This Cold Coffee Brewer the Right One for You?
+Is County Line Cold Kitchen Cold Brew the Right One for You?

 If you want a simple way to brew cold brew, or your fridge is roughly the size of your microwave (looking at you, college kids) this brewer is the one for you.
 It is reliable, compact, affordable, and gets the job down in style.